Distinguishing Cause from Effect Using Quantiles: Bivariate Quantile Causal Discovery: Introduction

+A classic example of real world data displaying such features is the impact of income on expenditure on meals: as an individual's income increases, so does its food expenditure and food expenditure variability.
+An explanation could be as follows: while a poorer person will spend a rather constant amount on inexpensive food, wealthier individuals occasionally buy inexpensive food and sometimes eat expensive meals.
+Or, that wealthier individuals have more leeway when deciding which fraction of their income to allocate to food expenditure, whereas poorer ones are constrained by necessity.
+This heteroskedastic effect can be observed in~\autoref{fig:engel_ex}, where our method use multiple quantiles to find the correct causal direction.

+Another line of work avoids functional restrictions by relying on the \emph{independence of cause and mechanism} postulate \cite{Scholkopf2012,Peters2017}. \begin{postulate}[\citealt{Sgouritsa2015}] The marginal distribution of the cause and the conditional distribution of the effect given the cause, corresponding to independent mechanisms of nature, are algorithmically independent (i.e., they contain no information about each other). \end{postulate} Information Geometric Causal Inference (IGCI) \cite{Janzing2012} uses the postulate directly for causal discovery.
+Similarly, Regression Error based Causal Inference (RECI) \cite{blobaum2018cause} develops structural assumptions based on the postulate to imply that, if $X$ causes $Y$ implies an asymmetry in mean-regression errors, that is

+Alternatively, \cite{Mooij2009,Janzing2010} reformulate the postulate through asymmetries in Kolmogorov complexities \cite{Kolmogorov1963} between marginal and conditionals distributions.
+However, the halting problem \cite{Turing1938} implies that the Kolmogorov complexity is not computable, and approximations or proxies have to be derived to make the concept practical.

+In this context, \cite{Mooij2010} proposes a method based on the minimum message length principle using Bayesian priors, while others are based on reproducing kernel Hilbert space embedding such as EMD \cite{Chen2014}, FT \cite{Liu2017} and KCDC by \citet{mitrovic2018causal}, or using entropy as a measure of complexity \cite{kocaoglu2017entropic}.
+A related line of work suggests using the minimum description length \citep[MDL, ][]{Rissanen1978} principle as a proxy for Kolmogorov complexity: \cite{Budhathoki2017} uses MDL for causal discovery on binary data, and Slope \cite{Marx2017, marx2019identifiability} implements (local and) global functional relations using MDL based regression and is suitable for continuous data.

-In this work, we build on a similar idea, using \emph{quantile scoring} as a proxy for the Kolmogorov complexity through the MDL principle. \autoref{fig:motivating_ex2} motivates the use of quantiles in discovering causal relationship: the conditional mean provides the central tendency, but the entire distribution of change in bone mineral density (BMD) varies according to age.
-In this context, conditional quantiles provide a more detailed picture.
-For instance, it is visually obvious that the variance and positive skew of the BMD distribution are larger between 10 and 15 years than between 20 and 25.
-For such a dataset, distributional features other than the conditional mean can help causal discovery.
-To the best of our knowledge, quantiles have only been mentioned in a somewhat related context by \cite{Heinze-Deml2017}, where predictions are used to exploit the invariance of causal models across different environments.
-As opposed to \cite{Heinze-Deml2017}, our method uses an asymmetry directly derived from the postulate, and therefore does not require additional variables for the environment.
+In this paper, we build on a similar idea, using \emph{quantile scoring} as a proxy for the Kolmogorov complexity through the MDL principle.
+We develop a method leveraging asymetries similar to \eqref{eq:MSEasym}, replacing the squared loss and conditional mean by the pinball loss and conditional quantiles.
+To the best of our knowledge, quantiles have only been mentioned in a somewhat related context by \cite{Heinze-Deml2017}, where quantile predictions are used to exploit the invariance of causal models across different environments.
+As opposed to \cite{Heinze-Deml2017}, our method uses an asymmetry directly derived from the postulate, and therefore it does not require an additional variable for the environment.